 If a student believes that he or she has experienced bullying or has witnessed bullying of another student, the student or parent should notify a teacher, school counselor, principal, or another District employee as soon as possible to obtain assistance and intervention.
-Procedures for reporting allegations of bullying may be found in the District's website.
+Procedures for reporting an allegation of bullying may be found on the District's website at Procedures for reporting allegations of bullying may be found in the District's website.